 While Ghost does well for blogging, it’s not only for that.
 Ghost can be used in so many ways, and one of such is creating one-page websites that can be used for self-promotion, gateway pages for products, or business promotion.

 GhostScroll is the perfect example and culmination of what it means to create a single-page website using Ghost.
-Unlike Drupal, WordPress and others, ghost provides a basic admin dashboard that allows seamless editing of content and layout.
+Unlike Drupal, WordPress and others, Ghost provides a basic admin dashboard that allows seamless editing of content and layout.
 This makes GhostScroll an awesome pick for people who like simplicity when setting up a production-ready site.
 To get a hang of GhostScroll they offer a demo page that allows you to see what their Ghost themes can do.

 If you are a podcaster or blogger you would want to have a look at Wave.
-It is a remarkable free ghost theme that will help you to get started with your blog quickly and easily.
+It is a free Ghost theme that will help you to get started with your blog quickly and easily.
 Rather than starting from scratch, Wave allows you to create a professional website, as this theme has so many features that let you kickstart start your project effortlessly.

 Because of a simple and clean appearance, everything you intend to publish will come out looking stunning.
 While you can choose to enhance waves default settings a lot of people choose to use its current configurations as the results are quite inspiring.